funny-falcon/funny_hash/README.md

 Benchmark
 =========

-Some benchmark results on Core-i7 4770 3400MHz 300M random blob:
+Some benchmark results on Core-i7 4770 3400MHz 300M random blob
+(time relative to murmur3a, less is better):

 x86_64
 ------